Ahmed al-Sharaa: Post-Assad governance

-On 3 January 2025, German Foreign Minister Annalena Baerbock and French Foreign Minister Jean-Noël Barrot became the first top diplomats from European Union member states to travel to Damascus since the fall of Assad, meeting with al-Sharaa to discuss a new political beginning between Europe and Syria.
+On 3 January 2025, German Foreign Minister Annalena Baerbock and French Foreign Minister Jean-Noël Barrot became the first top diplomats from European Union member states to visit Damascus since Assad's overthrow, meeting with al-Sharaa to discuss a new political beginning between Europe and Syria.
+A Russian delegation led by Deputy Foreign Minister Mikhail Bogdanov also visited Damascus on 29 January to meet al-Sharaa, reaffirming Moscow's support for Syria's sovereignty and territorial integrity following the collapse of the Assad regime.